debitCrossBlockchain/bumo2.0/src/web/jslint/ContractRules.md

 - Prohibit to use 'eval', 'void' and 'this' keywords

-- Prohibit to use 'new' to create 'Number', 'String' and 'Boolean' objects, which objects can be obtained by calling their constructors.
+- Prohibit to use 'new' to create 'Number', 'String' and 'Boolean' objects, which objects can be obtained by calling their constructors

 - Prohibit to create an array with array keywords